damdoy/ice40_ultraplus_examples/README.md

 the Ice40 Ultraplus device.
 Since this memory is volatile, it will get erased every time the board is powered down.

-`make prog_flash` will will write the FPGA configuration to the separate flash chip on the breakout board.
+`make prog_flash` will write the FPGA configuration to the separate flash chip on the breakout board.
 However the FPGA will not be able to communicate with the host through the USB using the SPI in this mode.
 A power cycle may be also be needed for the FPGA to read the configuration